uc-cdis/gen3.org/gen3/docs/gen3-resources/user-guide/portal.md

 ### Access Data using the API
-The beauty of a Gen3 data commons is that all the functionality of the data commons website is available by sending requests to the open APIs of the data commons.
+All the functionality of the data commons data portal is available by sending requests to the open APIs of the data commons.
 Detailed API specifications of the Gen3 services can be browsed in [the API documentation][API documentation].